-Every year from January to March, nature showcases a remarkable spectacle as the savanna’s most stunning animals bring forth their young.
-This exhilarating journey leads you through the Serengeti, Lake Manyara, and the Ngorongoro Crater, allowing you to witness the breathtaking cycle of life in its full glory.
+Each year, from January to March, nature puts on an incredible display as the most beautiful animals of the savanna welcome their young.
+This thrilling adventure takes you through the Serengeti, Lake Manyara, and the Ngorongoro Crater, giving you the chance to experience the awe-inspiring cycle of life in all its splendor.

 OVERVIEW